-Modern business wouldn’t be anywhere without everyone’s favorite go-to Internet search engine Google.
+Modern business wouldn’t be anywhere without everyone’s favourite go-to Internet search engine Google.
 With the prolific company putting out more and more tools and applications for various local businesses to employ, Google My Business has become a major cornerstone of SEO.
 When potential customers in the area are looking for particular services, it is one of the most convenient ways to steer them in your direction..

 Put Your Business On the Map

-Google My Business listings are easy to set-up and, if entered correctly, can provide a lot of crucial information that boosts conversion rates.
+Google My Business listings are easy to set up and, if entered correctly, can provide a lot of crucial information that boosts conversion rates.
 The Business Profile for any establishment appears right when people are searching for a business or one providing similar services on Google.
-This isn’t just a great way to spread information, but also one of best means of managing what information any potential clientele may see.
+This isn’t just a great way to spread information, but also one of the best means of managing what information any potential clientele may see.

-It also allows business owners to project the image they want customers to see with photos, logos and customer reviews standing out.
+It also allows business owners to project the image they want customers to see with photos, logos and customer reviews that stand out.
 In doing so they can curate their search results to an extent, which brings in more customers.
 According to Google, businesses with photos see 35% more clicks to their website and 42% higher requests for driving directions in Google Maps.
-The right photo or video can do wonders for a business and give business-owners an edge against the competition.
+The right photo or video can do wonders for a business and give business owners an edge against the competition.
 In a similar vein, 85% of consumers trust online reviews as much as personal recommendations and positive reviews make roughly 73% of consumers trust a local business more, so they can play a massive role in boosting engagement.

 Another advantage to using Google Business is the insights it can provide into the specifics of how people are finding your business information.
 You can dig deeper into how they came across your business, how many times you’ve gotten a hit and how many people have asked for directions to your locations.
 Information like this is the backbone of future strategies and customer outreach.